JuliaReach/Reachability.jl/docs/src/about.md

 - Christian Schilling
 - Frederic Viry

-We are also grateful to Goran Frehse for enlightening discussions.
+We are also grateful to Goran Frehse, Sergiy Bogomolov, Alexandre Rocca, Nikolaos Kekatos, for enlightening discussions.